-Kaliningrad: Row erupts over goods blocked from entering Russian territory
+Kaliningrad: Russia warns Lithuania of consequences over rail transit blockade

 - Published

-Russia has summoned the EU ambassador in response to Lithuania's ban on some goods being transported by rail to the Russian territory of Kaliningrad.
+Russia has warned Lithuania of "serious" consequences after it banned the rail transfer of some goods to the Russian territory of Kaliningrad.

+Russia "will certainly respond to such hostile actions," senior security official Nikolai Patrushev said.

-Lithuania says it is bound by EU sanctions, imposed as part of a series of measures taken over Moscow's invasion of Ukraine.
+Lithuania says it is only following the EU sanctions imposed over Moscow's invasion of Ukraine.

+Kaliningrad - a strategic region where Russia's Baltic Fleet is headquartered - has no border with mainland Russia.

+The western territory was annexed from Germany after World War Two in 1945 and is bordered by EU and Nato members Lithuania and Poland.

 Last week, the Lithuanian authorities announced they would ban goods subject to EU sanctions from passing through their territory to Kaliningrad.